 a.
 A monthly budget to deter debt accumulation. b.
 A person negotiating their salary. c.
 A process of mapping decisions for spending, borrowing, and saving to achieve financial goals. d.
 The comparison between the cost of obtaining post-secondary education and the individual projected income.
-2. Wl /hich statement is true about individuals saving for a debt-free financial future? a.
+2. Which statement is true about individuals saving for a debt-free fin hich statement is true about individuals saving for a debt-free financial future?
+B a.
 America is a capitalistic society, debt is a part of everyday life. b.
 Majority of American lives pay check to pay check living a life of solvency. c.
 Most Americans are financially informed and possess an abundance of wealth. d.
 Students receive several opportunities to learn about financial literacy therefore will not make uninformed choices leading to debt accumulation.
-3. Ca sh flow is best described as: A a.
+3. Cash flow is best described as: A sh flow is best described as: A a.
 Income and other monies received from various sources such as salary and interest b.
 Investment in financial systems such as the stock market and government bonds c.
 Money remaining after paying for monthly budget expenses d.
 Spending money on items necessity to sustain a quality of life 4.
 Wl hich is the correct order when planning for a secure financial future? a.
 Be realistic about goals, put goals in writing, implement goals, have specific goals